LutzLange/ecs-multi-account-demo/Readme.md

 2. Verifies the tag exists on all clusters (even existing ones)
 3. Without this tag, Istiod will not discover your ECS services

+**🔴 CRITICAL: ALL_PROXY=socks5h://127.0.0.1:15080**

+All ECS Tasks that are required to connect to the mesh need some way to route traffic through the ztunnel container that will be attached to the ECS Tasks.
+Set ALL_PROXY=socks5h://127.0.0.1:15080 in the task definitions that require outbound mesh connectivity.
+In this demo case this is done in [shell-task-definition.json](./ecs_definitions/shell-task-definition.json).

 **Expected output:**
 ```
 LOCAL ACCOUNT DEPLOYMENT